Pei Te Hurinui Jones: Political career

-In 1920, Pei joined the Maori Affairs Department, working first at Whanganui and then as Land Title Consolidation Officer in Auckland.
-Because he was Maori, he was not allowed to hold any position with financial responsibility, which eventually led him to leave the department.
+In 1920, Jones joined the Maori Affairs Department, working first at Whanganui and then as Land Title Consolidation Officer in Auckland.
+Because he was Māori, he was not allowed to hold any position with financial responsibility, which eventually led him to leave the department.

-Pei, along with his brother Michael Rotohiko, and Leslie George Kelly, was involved in the Kingitanga, as an advisor to Te Puea of Turangawaewae, the Maori king Korokī Mahuta and his successor, Queen Te Atairangikaahu.
+Pei, along with his brother Michael Rotohiko, and Leslie George Kelly, was involved in the Kingitanga, as an advisor to Te Puea of Turangawaewae, the Māori King Korokī Mahuta and his daughter and successor, Queen Te Atairangikaahu.
 He considered himself senior in his genealogical ties to Te Puea with whom he worked.
-Te Puea, referred to Pei and Rotohiko as "those bloody Hurai" (Jews), as their father, Daniel Lewis, was Jewish.
+Te Puea referred to the Jones brothers as "those bloody Hurai" ('Jews'), as their father was Jewish.

 In 1928, the Sim Native Land Confiscation commission recommended that Tainui should be compensated for the land confiscations that followed the invasion of the Waikato in 1863.
-This initiated a long series of negotiations, in which Pei served as a representative of the Kingitanga, culminating in the Waikato-Maniapoto Maori Claims Settlement Act 1946.
-Pei served as first chairman of the Tainui Maori Trust Board, established by the Act to receive and administer funds received from the New Zealand government.
-He was involved with the Maori Land Court, and with the consolidation of Māori land, and with the development of Māori land in the King Country, principally through the establishment in 1945 of the Puketapu Incorporation, which managed logging, timber milling, and sheep farms in the Taumarunui region, on behalf of Maori shareholders.
+This initiated a long series of negotiations, in which Jones served as a representative of the Kingitanga, culminating in the Waikato-Maniapoto Maori Claims Settlement Act 1946.
+Jones served as first chairman of the Tainui Maori Trust Board, established by the act to receive and administer funds received from the New Zealand government.
+He was involved with the Māori Land Court, and with the consolidation of Māori land, and with the development of Māori land in the King Country, principally through the establishment in 1945 of the Puketapu Incorporation, which managed logging, timber milling, and sheep farms in the Taumarunui region, on behalf of Māori shareholders.
 It was sold to the Kauri Timber Company in 1960.
-Pei was the second president of the New Zealand Māori Council, a board member of the Maniapoto District Maori Council, and the Taumarunui Borough Council.
+Jones was the second president of the New Zealand Māori Council, a board member of the Maniapoto District Maori Council, and the Taumarunui Borough Council.